 A cast net, also called a throw net, is a circular net with small weights distributed around its edge.
 The net is cast or thrown by hand in such a manner that it spreads out on the water and sinks.
 Fish are caught as the net is hauled back in.
-Cast nets are popular for catching small bait fish species by recreational anglers and are also used by commercial fishers in the Coastal Net Fishery.
+Cast nets are popular for catching small bait fish species by recreational anglers.
+They are also used by commercial fishers in the Coastal Net Fishery to catch bait for such species as Black Jewfish.